rackerlabs/support-how-to/content/cloud-servers/enable-ssh-remote-root-login-on-the-centos-and-ubuntu-operating-system.md

        service sshd status

 The response should indicate that the service is currently running.
-You can now SSH into the server as the root user.
+You can now SSH into the server as the `root` user.

-**Note**:  Most bad actors attempt to hack into a server as the `root` user, so Rackspace recommends disabling the ability to remotely log in as `root`.
+**Note**:  Most bad actors attempt to hack into a server as the `root` user, so Rackspace recommends disabling the ability to log in as `root` remotely.
 Instead, Rackspace recommends that you use SSH to access the server as a user with `sudo` privileges.
-Then, you can elevate to the root user after you connect.
+Then, you can elevate to the `root` user after you connect.